 - 2 large eggs, room temperature

-- 3 tablespoons sour milk or milk mixed with a little lemon juice
+- 3 tablespoons buttermilk or milk mixed with a little lemon juice

 - 3/4 teaspoon baking soda dissolved in a few drops of hot water